'This is a dream come true' - Banyana star Vilakazi reacts after Logrono signing | Goal.com

 The 31-year-old becomes the third South African woman to join a Spanish top-flight outfit after the stints of Ode Fulutudilu and Jermaine Seoposenwe, with Malaga and Real Betis, respectively.

-She is the third Banyana player to move in 2020 after Thembi Kgatlana, Linda Motlhalo, Bambanani Mbane and Seoposenwe joined Benfica, Djurgarden, Dinamo Minsk and Sporting Braga respectively.
+She is now the fifth Banyana player to move in 2020 after Thembi Kgatlana, Linda Motlhalo, Bambanani Mbane and Seoposenwe joined Benfica, Djurgarden, Dinamo Minsk and Sporting Braga respectively.

 And the TUT Ladies product has promised to be a good football ambassador of her country on her second adventure in Europe.